FOREX-Dollar jumps on China growth fears, yen rebounds before BOJ meeting

 +10.3754

-(Additional reporting by Tommy Wilkes and Dhara Ranasinghe in London; Editing by Emelia Sithole-Matarise)
+(Additional reporting by Tommy Wilkes and Dhara Ranasinghe in London; Editing by Emelia Sithole-Matarise and Ken Ferris)

 ((karen.brettell@thomsonreuters.com))